midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

 This folder is used to store additional information and data relevant to the COVID-19 modeling efforts.

-The information are organized in multiple sections:
+The data are organized in multiple sections:

 - [Hospitalization](./README.md#hospitalization)
 - [Wastewater](./README.md#wastewater)